 The PCC and Chief Constable are established as separate legal entities (Corporations Sole).
 The Corporate Governance Framework describes how the PCC and Chief Constable conduct their business and discharge their responsibilities.
+In this document, the term TVP covers the Group - ie the PCC and Chief Constable.

-2. OUR STATEGY
+2. OUR STRATEGY